microsoft/azure-pipelines-tasks/docs/taskinputvalidation.md

         - Default C# behavior would be to use single match
         - So, we would be supporting these options as Enum flags:
             - IgnoreCase
-            - Global
+            - Multiline
-        - We can add `multiline` option later if needed
+        - We can add `Global` option later if needed

 ```